andrewarrow/feedback/README.md

 Second might be "" if it's just /foo/
 Third will also be ""
 Second will be "something" if it's /foo/something/
-And thing will only not be "" if you have all three parts.
+And third will only not be "" if you have all three parts.